Evan E. Eichler

 Evan E. Eichler is an investigator at Howard Hughes Medical Institute studying human genome evolution, genome variation and their role in diseases.
 He is also a Professor of Genome Sciences at the University of Washington School of Medicine, Seattle.

 Education

-Eichler was educated at the University of Saskatchewan and Baylor College of Medicine where he was awarded his PhD in 1995 for work on the FMR1 gene.
+Eichler was educated at the University of Saskatchewan and the Baylor College of Medicine where he was awarded his PhD in 1995 for work on the FMR1 gene.

 Research

 Eichler is considered one of the experts in genome instability studies, segmental duplication and structural variation.